hep-gc/cloudscheduler/README.md

    - enable public status page
    - change installer routine to remove files from previous releases that are no longer needed
    - list of all supported csv2 variables and JDL options to boot a VM
+   - check on entries in the slow query log

 # Future Plans:
 ## Double checking